LunaticInAHat/liboodle/README.md

 At this point, the bitstream layer is informed that the symbol has been consumed (with knowledge about its exact probability span), and the learned occurrence rate of the symbol (`LSW[i]`) is incremented, along with the total occurrence rate (`TLW`).

-Now, a decision is made about whether the decoded symbol is the "learning" symbol (the "0" symbol); if it is not ("Active Symbol"), then the symbol is returned to the LZ layer.
+Now, a decision is made about whether the decoded symbol is the "Escape" symbol; if it is not ("Active Symbol"), then the symbol is returned to the LZ layer.

-If the "0" symbol was decoded ("0 Symbol"), this is an indicator to the coder that the symbol being decoded is either:
+If the "Escape" symbol was decoded ("Escape"), this is an indicator to the coder that the symbol being decoded is either:
  - A brand-new symbol, not yet learned, or
  - A symbol learned, but in the probationary alphabet, since renormalization has not occurred since learning it